 “Mystery glows in the rose bed, the secret is hidden in the rose.”
 12th Century Persian Poem

-Don’t underestimate the power of this demure, pretty, little cupcake.
-Behind its girly facade lies a scent and flavor so compelling, so transporting, that it has been from time immemorial associated with magic, mysticism, esoteric secrets, sacred sexuality, the unfolding of higher consciousness, and most especially – divine feminine power.
+Don’t underestimate this demure little cupcake.
+Much more than overindulgence in sugar or cupcake feminism, this divine rose confection is a direct connection to a feminine spiritual heritage thousands of years old.
+And they offer a scent and fragrance so compelling, so transporting, that it has been from time immemorial associated with magic, mysticism, esoteric secrets, sacred sexuality, the unfolding of higher consciousness, and most especially – divine feminine power.

 Makes Approx. 24 mini-cupcakes